 Occupational Therapy for Dementia and Alzheimer’s Patients

-Our occupational therapists can help seniors with memory loss better handle daily activities on their own through behavioral intervention.
+Our occupational therapists can help adults and seniors with memory loss better handle daily activities on their own through behavioral intervention.

 As the patient reaches the later stages of memory loss, the occupational therapist will help simplify daily activities and use sensory stimulation to improve their quality of life.